skoolkid/skoolkit/sphinx/source/commands.rst

     -b, --basic N[,A]   List the BASIC program in block N loaded at address A (default 23755).
     -d, --data          Show the entire contents of header and data blocks.
+    --tape-skip A[-B]   Skip block numbers A-B on the tape.
     --tape-start BLOCK  Start at this tape block number.
     --tape-stop BLOCK   Stop at this tape block number.
     -V, --version       Show SkoolKit version number and exit.